mvdwetering/ynca/README.md

 This helper gets a list of all the inputs available on the device from the Ynca API to be used with the inputs on the Zone subunits.
 It is provided as a convenience because it is a bit tricky to build that list.

+### Get_modelinfo helper function

+Gets info specific to a certain model that can otherwise not be determined through YNCA (e.g. supported SoundPrg)

 ### YNCA Terminal